 - Context node — fetches whatever the agent needs from your CRM or database

 - LLM reasoning node — holds your prompt.
-This is the agent's brain.
 Paste in the sentence from Step 1, expand it with any scoring rubric or decision criteria, and reference the inputs by variable name

 - Action nodes — one for each outcome (update CRM, post to Slack, draft a reply)